Saint Vincent and the Grenadines Botanic Gardens

-The St Vincent and the Grenadines Botanic Gardens is located in Kingstown, Saint Vincent and the Grenadines.
+The Saint Vincent and the Grenadines Botanic Gardens is located in Kingstown, Saint Vincent and the Grenadines.
 Established in 1765, it is the oldest botanic garden in the Western Hemisphere.

-The magnificent Botanic Gardens are currently one of the most visited sites in Saint Vincent and the Grenadines.
+It is one of the most visited sites in Saint Vincent and the Grenadines.
 A historic landmark of major national, regional and global significance, it currently occupies approximately 8 ha.

+History

 Establishment

-If it existed, the Garden's royal charter has neither survived nor yet been discovered.
-However, letters exchanged between General Robert Melville and the island surgeon botanist Dr George Young show that island commissioners were on the 15th of December 1765 directed to lay aside six acres of land as part of a 'steady plan' to facilitate botanical discoveries and encourage the cultivating of nutritional, medicinal and commercial 'improvements' for Saint Vincent's population.
-Accounts compiled later by Young's successor Dr Alexander Anderson are more detailed, affirming that the Garden was created to facilitate the ‘[introduction of such] plants as might be of advantage’ to the British West Indies and the ‘nation at large’; namely in the provision of new ‘foods, medicines or batches of commerce’ that could not be cultivated in Britain’s North American colonies.
-The function of the Garden therefore appears to have been congruous with the establishment of other eighteenth-century Caribbean Gardens at Bath and Liguanea in Jamaica, where superintendents were asked to 'explore indigenous plants, ascertain their values and uses', 'do the same with exotic plants', and import seeds that would 'prove beneficial to Britain'.
-In following the broader colonial programme of 'plant interchange', the St. Vincent Botanic Garden was designed to cultivate new West Indian export markets by way of introducing foreign plant species from the East.
-Though a 'Premium' had been offered by the Royal Society in 1760 for the cultivation of useful plant species, there is no evidence that Melville ever claimed a reward for the Botanic Garden.
+If it ever existed, the garden's royal charter has neither survived nor yet been rediscovered.
+However, letters exchanged between General Robert Melville and the island surgeon botanist Dr George Young show that island commissioners were on 15 December 1765 directed to lay aside six acres of land as part of a 'steady plan' to facilitate botanical discoveries and encourage the cultivating of nutritional, medicinal and commercial 'improvements' for Saint Vincent's population.
+Accounts compiled later by Young's successor Dr Alexander Anderson are more detailed, affirming that the garden was created to facilitate the '[introduction of such] plants as might be of advantage' to the British West Indies and the 'nation at large'; namely in the provision of new 'foods, medicines or batches of commerce' that could not be cultivated in Britain's North American colonies.

+The function of the garden therefore appears to have been congruous with the establishment of other eighteenth-century Caribbean Gardens at Bath and Liguanea in Jamaica, where superintendents were asked to 'explore indigenous plants, ascertain their values and uses', 'do the same with exotic plants', and import seeds that would 'prove beneficial to Britain'.
+In following the broader colonial programme of 'plant interchange', the Saint Vincent Botanic Garden was designed to cultivate new West Indian export markets by way of introducing foreign plant species from the East.
+Though a 'premium' had been offered by the Royal Society in 1760 for the cultivation of useful plant species, there is no evidence that Melville ever claimed a reward for the Botanic Garden.

-Unlike other colonial projects, the Garden did not attract government funding from Britain.
-Instead, documents indicate it was privately financed by Melville during his tenure in the Windward Isles, and Anderson's 'Account' shows he directed the commanding officer at the Kingstown Garrison to requisition a plot of barrack land for the Garden.
-He then established a correspondence with Governors on the Spanish Main 'to bring more valuable plants of that country' to Saint Vincent, and left Dr. Young '[with his] library relating to botanical history', 'other handbooks of science', and 'all his mathematical instruments'.
-According to a letter dated 20 July 1766, Melville also arranged for cinnamon seeds to be sent to Doctor Young from the French Island of Guadeloupe, and by 1773 the Garden contained 52 plant species.
+Unlike other colonial projects, the garden did not attract government funding from Britain.
+Instead, documents indicate it was privately financed by Melville during his tenure in the Windward Isles, and Anderson's 'Account' shows he directed the commanding officer at the Kingstown Garrison to requisition a plot of barrack land for the garden.
+He then established a correspondence with governors on the Spanish Main 'to bring more valuable plants of that country' to Saint Vincent, and left Dr. Young '[with his] library relating to botanical history', 'other handbooks of science', and 'all his mathematical instruments'.
+According to a letter dated 20 July 1766, Melville also arranged for cinnamon seeds to be sent to Doctor Young from the French Island of Guadeloupe, and by 1773 the garden contained 52 plant species.